General Notice

 Past lives: Victoria Theatre and Concert Hall

+Amid a turbulent 20th century, the theatre and concert hall played host to several watershed moments in the island’s history.
 They served as the site where ballot papers were counted during Singapore’s first elections in 1948; as the stage for the first performance of the national anthem Majulah Singapura in 1958; and even as a hospital during World War II.

 These past lives may not be obvious to modern audiences.
 But they linger in the form of art.

-For instance, during refurbishment works in 2010, wooden seats in the theatre were repurposed into an art installation that continues to delight audiences just outside the theatre’s doors.
 Its history is also evident in the plasterwork of the Concert Hall, previously known as Victoria Memorial Hall.
 Built in 1905 to mark the passing of Britain’s Queen Victoria in 1901, the building facade features a subtle motif: the acronym “VRI".
 It stands for Victoria Regina Imperatrix, or Victoria Queen Empress in Latin.

 Marking Time: The Clock Tower